Case Assessment Application Review

 As a child of immigrants from Ghana, West Africa, and a native of Brooklyn New York, Mary can easily relate to different cultures and has an appreciation for the ethnic diversity of her clients.

-She has been practicing law for almost 10 years with experience in Corporate, Compliance and Immigration Law.
+She has been practicing law for over 10 years with experience in Corporate, Compliance and Immigration Law.
 She is currently licensed in New York and New Jersey and can assist clients with immigration issues in any state.

 Mary obtained her Law Degree from Albany Law School of Union University (2006) and a B.A.
 Degree in Political Science from Boston University.